msevimli/DockerLamp/README.md

 # Docker Lamp

-This is a docker image and container combination for up and running LAMP Server Useful for Shopware 6, Wordpress/WooCommerce or similar project
+This is a docker image and container combination for up and running LAMP Server Useful for Shopware 6, Wordpress/WooCommerce or similar projects